schmitty890/goodburger2/README.md

 ## Installation
 - Visit the deployed site at [Good Burger 2](https://damp-tor-93239.herokuapp.com/) for demo.
 - Otherwise, fork or clone the GitHub repo to your machine.
-- Ensure that you have Node.js and MySQL installed on your machine
+- Ensure that you have Node.js and MySQL installed on your machine, as well as Gulp.
-- Set up the database using MySQL to run the schema.sql and seeds.sql files
 - If you have a password that protects your MySQL root user, enter that password in the connection.js file in the cloned repo
 - In your CLI, navigate to the cloned directory.
-Install the npm dependencies and start the server.
+Install the npm dependencies and run gulp.

   `npm install`

-  `node server.js`
+  `gulp`

 This Project uses EditorConfig to standardize text editor configuration.
 Visit [https://editorconfig.org/](https://editorconfig.org/)